 Why would you be receiving a letter?

-Any school that’s receiving federal funding because of Section 504 must not discriminate against anyone with disabilities—and the school website falls under this guidance.
+If you're receiving federal funding because of Section 504 in schools must not discriminate against anyone with disabilities—and the school website falls under this guidance.
 A school receives a letter from OCR because someone has found the school’s website not accessible to meet their disability.

 An individual filing a complaint could be trying to learn the following information about your school but having trouble: